 Frankly, if you’re looking for non-touristy things to do in Kyoto, I don’t think you can really beat this one!
 A fantastic old Japanese legend, cute little monsters – and cool traditional shops.

-Are There Any Yokai Goodies in Yokai Street?
+Are There Are Yokai Goodies in Yokai Street?

 If you want to pick up special Yokai Goodies your best bet is the WonderShop – it’s easy to spot as it’s on the big junction of Ichijo Dori and Tenjin Dori – it also has an upper level full of monsters.

 This wasn’t open the day we went, and they admit they keep fairly irregular opening hours.
-If you’re super keen to see it then contact the owner to check exactly when they are going to be around.
+If you’re super keen to see it then contact the owner to double check.

 Another must stop, which we also completely missed (yes, I spent so long trying to find the location of Yokai Street I’d totally mucked up the rest of the research on the outing) is Restaurant Inoue – this ramen shop sell a Yokai Ramen with a black soup base and pink noodles.